|

 cheaper to buy than Arabica.
 It is quite bitter, and is often used

 in espresso to achieve a foamy head.
-To your right is a table which
+To your right is a table that

 shows the main attributes of the Arabica and Robusto coffee species.